 The population of Greece is just over 10.5 million

-That’s similar to the population of Sweden.
+That’s similar to the population of Sweden (Which we talk about in our post – What is Sweden Famous for?).
 But compared to many other countries in Europe Greece has a tiny population.

 Surprise Surprise, the official language of Greece is Greek

 Greek has heavily influenced English.
-In fact, about 12% of English words have roots in the Greek language.
+About 12% of English words have roots in the Greek language.

 Mt Olympus is the highest mountain in Greece at just over 9,500 feet